VertebrateResequencing/wr/.docs/bugfixes/260924-drop-complete-job-output.md

     already terminal jobs, with output only for the buried one", and the complete job's stdout and stderr are asserted `""`.
 The buried job's stderr assertion is unchanged.
+  - `cmd/add_test.go`: `TestSynchronousAddPrintsStdoutAndExitsZero` ("wr add
+    --sync prints stdout and exits zero for a successful job") faked a successful job carrying output, which the manager can no longer return.
+It is now `TestSynchronousAddPrintsNoOutputAndExitsZero` ("wr add --sync
+    prints no output and exits zero for a successful job"): its helper returns a successful job with no output, and it asserts blank stdout and stderr and exit code 0.
+The warning test's fake `GetByEssence` likewise returns its successful job without the `"sync complete"` output.
+The shared `synchronousAddTestClient` fakes, which build output from their `stdout` and `stderr` fields, are unchanged, so the buried case still returns and prints its stderr.
   - `.docs/issue-98/spec.md` D1 test 2 carries a dated note that the
     requirement was reversed, pointing here.